10 Ideation Techniques for Design Thinking

 • "Modify" is about thinking of how you could change or alter the current situation or its elements.

-• "Put to another use" involves considering how you might use an item or process other than its intended purpose.
+• "Put to another use" involves considering how you might use an item or process other than for its intended purpose.

 • "Eliminate" is removing product, service, or process elements.
 It's about creating value by eliminating what's unnecessary and focusing on what's essential.